-You will be able to find out which service took unusually longer time during boot and react accordingly.
+You will be able to find out which service took an unusually long time during boot and react accordingly.
 If you want to disable a service from running at boot, you can run the command below :

 sudo systemctl disable service_name

 In Ubuntu 18.04, you can also use a graphical application in order to prevent a program from launching at startup.
 This is called ‘Startup Applications’ which you can invoke from the activities menu :

 Once the window pops up as shown below :

 Speed up Ubuntu: Remove program from launching at startup